liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/01-creating-themes/00-creating-themes-intro.markdown

     The `--save` flag adds Ruby Sass to the list of dependencies in your theme's `package.json` file.
 Your theme is ready to use.

-6. Change into your theme folder and run `gulp deploy` to deploy your new theme to the server.
+7. Navigate to your theme folder and run `gulp deploy` to deploy your new theme to the server.

 Now you have a powerful theme development tool at your disposal.
 The sky is the